emeritus

 覚え方のコツ Memory Tip

-Learn emeritus as part of a formal title, such as professor emeritus or director emeritus.
-It is linked to honor for past service, not just simple retirement.
-If you see it after a job title, think of respected status given by an institution.
+Learn it as part of a title, especially `professor emeritus` or `director emeritus`.
+The word is linked to honor for past service, not just simple retirement.
+If you see it after a job title, think of a formal honorary status.

 例文